ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 There is no additional holder key necessary for presentation proofs.

-For the following protected header and array of payloads:
+For the following Issuer Header and array of payloads:

 <{{./fixtures/template/jpt-issuer-header.json}}
 Figure: Example Issuer Header